Jatin-Kumar-Khilrani/sindhi-cultural-soci/PRD.md

   - Hero: Card component with background image and overlay for mission statement
   - Leadership Grid: Card components in responsive grid layout with Avatar components for photos
   - Events: Card components with Badge for event type, Calendar integration visual, Tabs for filtering (Upcoming/Past/All)
+  - Publications: Card components in responsive grid with publication images, newspaper names, dates, and external link buttons
   - About Section: Accordion or standard card layout for affiliations and history
   - Media Gallery: Aspect-ratio components for YouTube embeds, organized in responsive grid
   - Contact: Card with separate sections for phone, email, address using Separator components
-  - Admin Panel: Dialog component for configuration modal, Form components with Input, Textarea, and Button elements, Switch for status toggles
+  - Admin Panel: Dialog component for configuration modal, Tabs for different sections (Leadership/Events/Videos/Publications), Form components with Input, Textarea, and Button elements, Switch for status toggles
   - Call-to-Actions: Button variants (primary for donate, secondary for contact)
   - Toast notifications (sonner) for admin save confirmations